Frequently Asked Questions:

 For tattoos, please fill out the form on our booking page here!

-Our piercings are walk-in only, so please visit us at the shop to make an appointment!
+Our piercings are walk-in only, so please visit us at the shop to make an

 How do I prepare for a tattoo appointment?